 Sometimes, sites just don’t like you.
 I have £200 somewhere in the ethos of an old UK ‘membership site’ I’m probably not getting paid because a site doesn’t like me – not for any reason I can see apart from the fact I left the company.
 That is, I just left.
 I actually didn’t know I had money there until I checked it on a whim and found out customers were being charged after I left.
 I sent an email, but I never got a reply.

 Why are the sites getting away with this?

 Quite simple, pornography.
 It’s a risky business.
 Ask anyone with their own payment processor, there’s a higher fee to process payments of porn because of the rate of chargebacks and risk – more so in 2021 with places like Visa and Mastercard ‘taking a stand’ (that deserves another post).
 Also, look at the news, look at the reception porn stars face when they go public.
 It isn’t pretty.
 It’s vicious.

-When you bring in the bills the UK, US and others from around the world, it gets even more sinister.
-A lot of the time the companies are battling alongside you, but a lot of the time you a small fish in a big pond.
-They want to protect their talent, but they also have to protect themselves, and with these new bills we’re all sailing in uncharted waters full of uncertainty.
+When you bring in the bills from the UK, US and others from around the world, it gets even more sinister.
+A lot of the time, the companies are battling alongside you, but a lot of the time, you are a small fish in a big pond.
+They want to protect their talent, but they also have to protect themselves, and with these new bills, we’re all sailing in uncharted waters full of uncertainty.